 Step 6: Set showing rules that help you sell faster

-• Have a plan for pets and quick tidy-ups
+- Have a plan for pets and quick cleanups

-• If vacant: keep it warm, bright, and easy to access
+- If vacant: keep it warm, bright, and accessible

 Step 7: Negotiate with a “speed + price” strategy

-Fast sales aren’t always about accepting the first offer—it’s about knowing how to evaluate strength.
+Fast sales aren’t just about accepting the first offer—it’s about evaluating strength and certainty.

 What to look for in a strong offer